 Sobriety Offers Everything that Alcohol Promised?
 That is a quote that I had taped on the wall next to my computer when I was first trying to stop drinking.
 I got the quote from a blog called Unpickled and I prayed that it was true.
 I hated the idea of being sober.
 Drinking was just a part of who I was for as long as I could remember.
 But the call to pour a glass of wine at the end of the day had turned into a sort of Siren song that was luring me to crash against the rocks.
 One glass led to one bottle which was never quite enough, so a second bottle was routinely opened.

-When I was in my 20s and 30s there were many occasions that I remember waking up hungover after a killer drinking session with friends.
-Sometimes I was full of regret on those mornings but usually I was savoring great memories of connection with great people over great food.
-But the last couple of years I drank it was a very different sort of thing … I would wake up hungover after a killer drinking session of me alone, me and my bottle, isolated and focused 100% on drinking to get drunk but having no control over how dangerously drunk I got ….
+When I was in my 20s and 30s, there were many occasions that I remember waking up hungover after a killer drinking session with friends.
+Sometimes, I felt full of regret on those mornings, but usually, I was savoring great memories of connection with great people over great food.
+However, the last couple of years that I drank, it was a very different sort of thing… I would wake up hungover after a killer drinking session of just me alone, me and my bottle, isolated and focused 100% on drinking to get drunk but having no control over how dangerously drunk I got…

 and I would wake up with no fond memories of anything